MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Get-MessageTrackingLog.md

 - The sender-address field is displayed as Sender.

-For more information about the message tracking log files, see Message tracking.
+For more information about the message tracking log files, see Message tracking (https://technet.microsoft.com/library/bb124375.aspx).

 The Get-MessageTrackingLog results are displayed on-screen.
 You can write the results to a file by piping the output to ConvertTo-Html or ConvertTo-Csv and adding "\> \<filename\>" to the command.
 For example: